RebootJeff/rebootjeff.github.io/source/_posts/2014-01-09-questions-to-ask-dev-interviewers.markdown

 - How big are the engineering teams?
   - Will team size change a lot (scaling up)?
 - Do employees ever change teams/roles?
-- Exactly who would I be working with?
+- Exactly whom would I be working with?
     - What are their roles, backgrounds, etc?

 - How does user feedback ultimately end up reaching the engineers?